Swedish Foreign Minister Denies Government Split on Israel Policy

 The government has changed its position and announced at the end of July that it demands that the EU freeze the trade agreement to increase pressure on Israel to allow humanitarian aid into Gaza.
 The decision was criticized by representatives of the Christian Democrats and the Sweden Democrats.

-KD leader Ebba Busch said that the government's stance may be reconsidered, and that it was too much of a "one-sided focus" on Israel.
+KD leader Ebba Busch said that the government's stance may be reconsidered, and that it was too "one-sided focus" on Israel.

-The opposition viewed the split seriously and requested that a special meeting be held in the Foreign Affairs Committee.
+The opposition viewed the split seriously and requested that a special consultation be held in the Foreign Affairs Committee.

-Malmer Stenergard rejects that the government was ever in disagreement.
+Malmer Stenergard rejects that the government has ever been in disagreement.

 Important for KD

-Prior to the meeting, the government presented a memo on the line that applies.
-It appears that the government believes that the way the war in Gaza is now being waged is "unacceptable" and that "the economic pressure on Israel must increase".
+Prior to the meeting, the government presented a memorandum on the line that applies.
+It appears that the government believes that the way the war in Gaza is now being conducted is "unacceptable" and that "the economic pressure on Israel must increase".

-But it also states that they want criteria to be developed for when the trade agreement can come into effect again, which is in line with Ebba Busch's statements.
+But it is also written that they want criteria to be developed for when the trade agreement can come into effect again, which is in line with Ebba Busch's statements.

 It was important for us, otherwise you can't use the agreement as a means of pressure, says KD's member Magnus Berntsson after the meeting.